HronecM/Maze-Solving-Algorithms/README.md

 White(255,255,255) = Empty tile
 Red(1-254,0,0) = Start tile
 Green(0,1-254,0) = End tile
-or with two empty spaces in the outer walls with start and end selected randomly

 It is assumed all input mazes are solvable and have a single end and single start